adamklie/STR_crazy/README.md

 # InSNPtion
-A neural network approach to polygenic risk scores (PRS)
+A neural network approach to polygenic risk scoring (PRS)